dessalines/essays/routines/workout_routine.md

 - [Dr. Fung - Intermittent Fasting - the science and benefits](https://youtube.com/watch?v=7nJgHBbEgsE)
 - [Jeff Nippard - The smartest way to get lean](https://youtube.com/watch?v=d8V9ZaSq9Oc)

+## Six pack abs

+Unlike other muscles, such as arms, you can't simply do core exercises to get a six-pack.
+This is because even if you have ab muscles, they'll still be hidden under a layer of belly chest fat.
+Diet and cardio are more important than core exercises.
+To get a six pack, you have to:

+- Have _extremely low_ body fat.
+  - Doing Intermittent fasting is the most reliable way to acheive this.
+- Do Cardio to get your chest muscles lean.
+  - Sprint interval workouts are the best.
+- Do chest / weightlifting workouts.
+- (Optional) Do ab / core exercises.